 - 13. A grievance redressal mechanism (GRM) will be established to receive, evaluate, and facilitate the resolution of affected people's concerns, complaints, and grievances.
 The GRM aims to provide a time-bound and transparent mechanism to voice out and resolve social and environmental concerns linked to the project. - 14.
 The effective implementation of the measures proposed will be ensured through the building of capacity for environmental management within the PMU.
 The PMU will contain an environmental and social safeguards unit staffed with an environmental officer, who will oversee EMP implementation, including monitoring and reporting requirements to ADB.
 The PMU will be provided with capacity building through consultant support in managing environmental impacts.
 Further, the environmental monitoring plans provide adequate opportunities towards course correction to address any residual impacts during construction or operation stages. - 15.
-The impacts from construction and operation will be manageable, and no insurmountable impacts are predicted, provided that the EMP is included in the contract and its provisions implemented and monitored to their full extent.
-There is no need for further environmental impact assessment (EIA), as the provisions in the IEE and EMP will mitigate the impacts.
+The IEE with EMP will be updated and finalized upon detailed design and converted to the fulfill the government's environmental impact assessment (EIA) requirements.
+One single document will be implemented.
+The impacts from construction and operation will be manageable, and no insurmountable or signficant impacts are predicted, provided that the EMP and its provisions are implemented and monitored to their full extent.